 11) Fitness Cage or Rack

-The only reason this didn’t make my post “Best home gym set up for lifting weights at home” was because I was including equipment at a lower cost, that was also space-saving but in my opinion, some sort of rack or cage is another must-have for anyone looking to lift weights from home if you have space and the budget.
+The only reason this didn’t make my post “Best home gym set up for lifting weights at home” was because I was including equipment at a lower cost, which was also space-saving but in my opinion, some sort of rack or cage is another must-have for anyone looking to lift weights from home if you have space and the budget.

 A fitness cage and fitness racks all have certain differences but serve the same purpose to hold the bar and to catch the weight if you fail.